As your customer success team scales, it becomes increasingly important to understand how your team will grow into the future.

 We aren't always deliberate about hiring leadership from within, but hiring great leaders from your existing team is a key lever for scale.
 It should always be balanced with experience and perspective from the outside, but if you do plan on hiring internal customer success leaders, you need to spend time thinking about how you will support and nurture the best candidates -- and make the process fair and objective.

-Leaving a Customer Success Career
+Customer Success Manager Career Path Example

 Nobody wants to lose their top team members, but if you're creating a team that's moving and growing, internal transitions within your own company to other departments can be a great long-term asset for your entire organization